 - 1x (15 ounce) can garbanzo beans, drained

 - 1/2 cup 1%-4% low fat cottage cheese (I like Nancy’s)

 - ¾ cup Pure Pumpkin Purée (NOT Pie filling)

-- 4 scoops CB Supplements multi collagen protein
+- 4 scoops CB Supplements unflavored collagen peptides

 - 2 Tbsp fresh lemon, juiced

 - 1 tsp salt

 - 1 Tbsp Maple Syrup or 1 ½ tsp alternative sweetener (I like granular Swerve the best)

 - optional: extra virgin olive oil to drizzle on top